On-Point-RND/MemoryEfficientSRS/README.md

 docker run -it --gpus '"device=0"' src_project
 ```

-### ๐??ณ Docker Setup for Project
+### 🐳 Docker Setup for Project
 This repository includes a Dockerfile for building a development environment with:
 - PyTorch 2.5.1 + CUDA 12.4 + cuDNN 9
 - Python 3.10 (from the PyTorch base image)
 - Java 11 (OpenJDK)

-### ๐??ฆ Installed System Packages (apt)
+### 📦 Installed System Packages (apt)
 The following system dependencies are installed in the image:
-- apt-utils โ?? base utility for apt
+- apt-utils – base utility for apt
-- build-essential โ?? compiler and toolchain (required by some Python packages)
+- build-essential – compiler and toolchain (required by some Python packages)
-- libgomp1 โ??
-OpenMP support library (used by numpy and other libs)
+- libgomp1 – OpenMP support library (used by numpy and other libs)
-- pandoc โ?? required for Lightning logs or documentation exports
+- pandoc – required for Lightning logs or documentation exports
-- git โ?? for cloning repos or versioning
+- git – for cloning repos or versioning
-- openjdk-11 โ?? manually copied from the slim OpenJDK image
+- openjdk-11 – manually copied from the slim OpenJDK image

-### ๐?งช Python Packages (pip)
+### 🧪 Python Packages (pip)
 Installed Python packages with pinned versions:
 ```plaintext
   numpy==1.24.4